Meadowhall (shopping centre): Interchange

-Meadowhall is served by two stops on the Sheffield Supertram network; the Yellow Line terminus at Meadowhall Interchange is located to the north of the shopping centre, while Tinsley / Meadowhall South tram stop is located to the south of the shopping centre and is served by the Yellow Line and tram-train services to Rotherham Parkgate.
+Meadowhall is served by two stops on the South Yorkshire Supertram network; the Yellow route terminus at Meadowhall Interchange is located to the north of the shopping centre, while Tinsley Meadowhall South tram stop is located to the south of the shopping centre and is served by the Yellow route and tram-train services to Rotherham Parkgate.
 Meadowhall Interchange tram stop is located 15 minutes from the city centre and Meadowhall is used as a park and ride.
-The Yellow Line from Meadowhall passes the Sheffield Arena, Ice Sheffield, the Institute of Sport and the Valley Centertainment entertainment complex.
+The Yellow route from Meadowhall passes the Sheffield Arena, Ice Sheffield, the Institute of Sport and the Valley Centertainment entertainment complex.

 The interchange has a large bus station with routes covering most of South Yorkshire, but especially the local Sheffield and Rotherham area.